 We also receive questions on whether it is correct to use upper or lower case for Indigenous etc. You may have picked up on the lower case aboriginal in the quote from Section 35 (2) whereas elsewhere in this article it is capitalized.
 Government and mainstream media lean towards lower case but we use capital letters as a show of respect just as French, English, European are capitalized.
 If we are including a quote with a lower case we honour the source’s editorial style.

-By the way, if you are looking for training to assist you in working with Indigenous Peoples we are going to be in the following cities this fall.
-Click the image below to learn more about the courses we offer at training week and the locations and times they will be held.
+By the way, if you are looking for training to assist you in working with Indigenous Peoples we are going to be in a city near you this fall.
+Click the image below to learn more about this course.

 Updated January 7, 2016